Cong Xie

 Dr Cong Xie is a postdoctoral research fellow (Royal Adelaide Hospital Early Career Fellow) in the Centre of Research Excellence in Translating Nutritional Science to Good Health, Adelaide Medical School, The University of Adelaide.
 His research focuses on understanding the important role of the gut in glucose metabolism in both health and type 2 diabetes and the translation of these novel insights into improved therapy for type 2 diabetes.

 Type 2 diabetes is a leading cause of blindness, amputations, heart disease and kidney disease.
 Up to a third of Australians will develop type 2 diabetes in their lifespan, which can impose a ~6 years decrease in life expectancy and a 3-4 fold increase in healthcare costs within Australia.
 As the key interface between ingested nutrients and the body, the gastrointestinal tract is now recognised to play a central role in regulating postprandial metabolism.
-Dr Xie's research focuses on the pivotal role of gastrointestinal (GI) function, particularly gastric emptying and GI hormones (e.g. glucagon-like peptide-1 (GLP-1)), in the regulation of postprandial glycaemia, energy expenditure and energy intake in both health and type 2 diabetes (T2D).
-He is particularly interested in the role of bitter taste and bile acid signalling in metabolic homeostasis.
+Dr Xie's research focuses on the pivotal role of gastrointestinal function, particularly gastric emptying and gastrointestinal hormones (e.g. glucagon-like peptide-1 (GLP-1)), in the regulation of postprandial glycaemia, energy expenditure and energy intake in both health and type 2 diabetes.
+He is particularly interested in how to boost the release of endogenous GLP-1 to optimise postprandial hyperglycaemia – a ‘physiological’ strategy that is inherently safe and inexpensive.

-He has been actively involved in 10+ clinical research projects and is responsible for driving 10+ clinical studies relating to gastrointestinal function and metabolic control in health and type 2 diabetes.
-With the great support from senior research leaders (A/Prof Tongzhi Wu and Profs Chris Rayner and Michael Horowitz), he is now determining: the roles of bitter taste and bile acid signalling in the regulation of gastrointestinal function, and postprandial glycaemia in cohorts of healthy participants and patients with T2D.
-These studies would provide clear views of the physiology and pathophysiology of T2D and have a high potential to establish novel, safe and cost-effective strategies to improve the management of T2D.
+Immediately after his PhD, he was awarded a prestigious Royal Adelaide Hospital Mary Overton ECR (2022-24) to focus on intestinal bile acid signalling as a novel strategy.
+With the great support from senior research leaders (A/Prof Tongzhi Wu and Profs Chris Rayner and Michael Horowitz), he is now determining: the roles of bitter taste and bile acid signalling in the regulation of gastrointestinal function and postprandial glycaemia in cohorts of healthy participants and patients with type 2 diabetes.
+These studies would provide clear views of the physiology and pathophysiology of type 2 diabetes and have a high potential to establish novel, safe and cost-effective strategies to improve the management of type 2 diabetes.

 • Appointments